 These high-quality, interactive and fully-online classes are robust and are taught by professionals with extensive experience in both the construction industry and teaching others to succeed.

-We are offering this program in partnership with Construction Experts, Inc. Students may choose individual classes based on their goals and previous experience or work toward a Certificate of Completion in one of four areas of focus.
+We are offering this program in partnership with Construction Experts, Inc. Students may choose individual classes based on their goals and previous experience or work toward a Certificate of Completion in one of six areas of focus.